Quantum Utility in Simulating the Real-time Dynamics of the Fermi-Hubbard Model using Superconducting Quantum Computers

 Finally, our work demonstrates the potential of IBM superconducting quantum computers to investigate the properties of large-scale quantum systems.
 Furthermore, we can expand their applicability to study more intricate scenarios involving the real-time dynamics of the one-dimensional Fermi-Hubbard model on a larger scale, which includes probing the spatially resolved propagation of quantum correlations, the separate dynamics of spin and charge, the dynamics of entanglement entropy, and the scrambling of quantum information.
-Our work illustrates that IBM quantum computers can explore larger time scales more effectively in scenarios involving large entanglement, as in the case of the Fermi-Hubbard model, compared to standard tensor network methods based on out-of-the-box packages run on single GPUs and necessitate dedicated numerical implementations on multi-CPU or multi-GPU configurations to achieve competitive results for such classical methods.
+In passing, the Bose-Hubbard model also describes the dynamics of bosons on a lattice, which, similar to the Fermi-Hubbard model, is characterized by the competition between the particle hopping and on-site interaction terms, and the quantum simulation of the Bose-Hubbard model is straightforward by mapping the bosonic creation and annihilation operators onto the qubit operations.
+However, unlike the Fermi-Hubbard model, which adheres to the Pauli exclusion principle (allowing a maximum of two fermions at a single lattice site), the Bose-Hubbard model permits an arbitrary number of bosons at a single site.
+This results in a larger-dimensional Hilbert space for each site.
+Consequently, capturing this higher-dimensional Hilbert space in quantum simulation requires additional qubits, thereby increasing qubit overhead for larger systems.
+Finally, our work illustrates that IBM quantum computers can explore larger time scales more effectively in scenarios involving large entanglement, as in the case of the Fermi-Hubbard model, compared to standard tensor network methods based on out-of-the-box packages run on single GPUs and necessitate dedicated numerical implementations on multi-CPU or multi-GPU configurations to achieve competitive results for such classical methods.